meteor-space/base/README.md

 })
 ```

-Since the `Dependencies` property is just a simple prototype annotation that has no meaning outside
+Since the `Dependencies` property is just a simple prototype annotation that has
-the Space framework, you can just inject the dependencies yourself during the tests.
-This
+no meaning outside the Space framework, you can just inject the dependencies
-pattern works great, because your code remains completely framework agnostic (you could
+yourself during the tests.
+This pattern works great, because your code remains
-replace Space by any other DI framework or do it yourself).
-The positive side effect is that you
+completely framework agnostic (you could replace Space by any other DI framework
+or do it yourself).
+The positive side effect is that you explicitely declare your
-explicitely declare your dependencies now.
+dependencies now.
 This helps you keep an eye on the complexity and coupling.
+If
-If you realize that a class has more than 5 dependencies, it might be a good indicator that it is
+you realize that a class has more than 5 dependencies, it might be a good i
-doing too much.
+ndicator that it is doing too much.

 ## Further Examples
 Look through the tests of this package to see all